 6. Use purpose-made lock de-icer

 In case you’re not aware, you can buy de-icer specifically for locks.
 These typically have a small nozzle that you insert into the lock and then squeeze/press the trigger.
 Many claim to contain “nanoparticle technology” that prevents the lock from re-freezing, even down as low as -60°C. They also claim to contain a corrosion inhibitor to help preserve the components inside the lock.
 You should, however, check the ingredients as if it’s mainly isopropyl, it will strip the lock of its grease as mentioned above.

 Alternatively, get professional help fast

-Although this is necessary for a simple frozen car lock scenario if you’re prepared to do it yourself, calling an auto locksmith is an easy remedy and will allow you to sit in the comfort of your warm home while you wait for the car locksmith to arrive.
+Although this is necessary for a simple frozen car lock scenario if you’re prepared to do it yourself, calling an auto locksmith in kent is an easy remedy and will allow you to sit in the comfort of your warm home while you wait for the car locksmith to arrive.
 If you’re in Maidstone or Gravesend, Keys 4 Cars Ltd. are locally based so we should be able to get to you quickly.
 Obviously, this applies to any car key or car door lock emergency, not just when it’s freezing cold outside.